-If you wanna start a tax and accounting firm, get out of the game of doing taxes.
+If you want to start a tax and accounting firm, get out of the game of doing taxes.
 You guys cannot be doing 200 tax returns.
 You know why?
-If you’re busy in a compression season, that’s the first thing you’ve got going against you, right, is that you’re in a compressed season.
+If you’re busy in a compression season, that’s the first thing you’ve got going against you.
 You can only do your job during a certain period of the time.
 You have got to hustle.

 During the period, when you should be providing the most value and doing the most for your clients, you’re gonna be the most stressed and unable to actually dive into their financial situation.
-If you wanna add value as a CPA, if you wanna be able to earn high monthly retainer clients, you sure the heck better be meeting with them outside of tax season, or at least doing their bookkeeping and accounting for them, so that you are dialed in, to what their P&L actually looks like, so you can help them monitor in these three areas.
+If you wanna add value as a CPA, if you wanna be able to earn high monthly retainer clients, its essential to be meeting with them outside of tax season, or at least doing their bookkeeping and accounting for them.
+You need to do this so you are dialed in to what their P&L actually looks like, so you can help them monitor in these three areas.

-You should be helping them manage the tension of the reasonable salary and the S-corp distribution.
+To start, you should be helping them manage the tension of the reasonable salary and the S-corp distribution.
 That just requires management.
 Certainly, there’s a level of business owner, that this is not applicable towards.
-I tell you what, in a 10 mile circle around your office, there are hundreds of business owners and entrepreneurs and 1099 income earners, realtors, house painters, just those two alone, you go to home builders, remodeler’s, general contractors, anybody who’s a freelancer, all the wedding photographers you’ve ever met, that are actually successful.
+I tell you what, in a 10 mile circle around your office, there are hundreds of business owners and entrepreneurs and 1099 income earners.
+Realtors, house painters, just those two alone, you go to home builders, re-modeler’s, general contractors, anybody who’s a freelancer, all the wedding photographers you’ve ever met, that are actually successful.

 If they’re making between net profit of 30K, and 300K, that’s probably a perfect client for you to say, “For a flat monthly fee I’m gonna be able to help you manage this tension, run your payroll, so that it’s reasonable, help you make those decisions and guide you.”
 They’d be able to save a lot of taxes.
 That’s all you’re doing is help them pay their fair share, not a penny more.
 They’re already paying you for their services.

-All right, so the second area where you can add a ton of value is helping people with their retirement planning or retirement plans, right?
+The second area where you can add a ton of value is helping people with their retirement planning or retirement plans, right?
 By making contributions to IRA’s, 401Ks, you’re gonna be able to add a ton of value.
 Most people don’t think about this.
-You’re a financial plan … You’re not a financial planner as a CPA right?
+You’re a financial planner, you’re not a financial planner as a CPA right?
 You’re not selling insurance.
 You cannot make an official recommendation, right?
 You have to be unbiased.
 Here’s what you can recommend.
 You can recommend how much of an employer, versus employee contribution you can make.
 Folks, when you have 401K plans, and you have SEP-IRAs, and you’re starting to manage how big of an employer contribution you can make to your owners and your employees, you can save stupid amounts in taxes.

 I just equipped you with absolute gold from the financial planning perspective.
 You help people manage the tension in their S-Corp, between a reasonable salary and the distribution.
 You help them make employer contributions to their 401ks, even solo 401Ks.
 Vanguard has a great individual K, where you can make both an employee and an employer contribution up to … You know the rules, up to 20% or 25% of the net profits.
 You do those three things, you’re gonna be able to save your clients tons of money, right?